Hopding/pdf-lib/README.md

 ## Contributing

 We welcome contributions from the open source community!
 If you are interested in contributing to `pdf-lib`, please take a look at the [CONTRIBUTING.md](CONTRIBUTING.md) file.
 It contains information to help you get `pdf-lib` setup and running on your machine.
 (We try to make this as simple and fast as possible! :rocket:)

+## Tutorials and Cool Stuff

+* [Möbius Printing helper](https://shreevatsa.net/mobius-print/) - a tool created by @shreevatsa
+* [How to use pdf-lib in AWS Lambdas](https://medium.com/swlh/create-pdf-using-pdf-lib-on-serverless-aws-lambda-e9506246dc88) - a tutorial written by Crespo Wang

 ## Prior Art